 The second component of this request is a Regulatory Zone Amendment (RZA).
 Currently, the project site is zoned Low Density Rural (LDR), General Rural (GR), and Medium Density Rural (MDR).
-Consistent with the requested SR Master Plan designation, it is requested that the zoning for the site be amended to Low Density Suburban (LDS).
+Consistent with the requested 45.12± SR Master Plan designation, it is requested that the zoning for the site be amended to have 45.12± Low Density Suburban (LDS).
 The LDS designation will allow for single family residential development at a maximum density of 1 unit per acre.
+With the General Rural (GR) zoning staying in place and Medium Density rural (MDR) moving along most of the western portion of the property.